SaketRam2706/CaptionWiz/README.md

 ---

-## Troubleshooting

-- **FileNotFoundError for `my_list.txt` or `model.weights.h5`:**
-  - Ensure both files are in the project root directory.
-- **TemplateNotFound error:**
-  - Create a `templates` folder and add an `index.html` file.
-- **TensorFlow or library import errors:**
-  - Check that all dependencies are installed and compatible with your Python version.
-- **Large model weights:**
-  - The model weights file may be large (>400MB).
-Ensure you have enough disk space.

----

 ## Customization

 - To retrain or fine-tune the model, modify the code in `app.py` and provide your own dataset and weights.
 - You can customize the web interface by editing `templates/index.html`.

----

-## License

-This project is for educational and research purposes.
-Please cite appropriately if used in academic work.